joelrajuthomas/DSC680/README.md

 # Pizza or Not Pizza!
 TensorFlow Image Prediction
 Given images of pizza and images that are not pizza - We predict if given images are pizza or not!

+# Twitter User Gender prediction given off user tweets.
+In this dataset, we are given tweets and the provided gender of the twitter user.
+We attempt at determining if we can predict the user's gender off these tweets and find useful features that may seperate the two if there are any.